31 Magical Rock Garden Ideas for a Stunning Outdoor Oasis

 Tiers make it a breeze to water your plants and make sure each level gets plenty of sunshine.

-10. Discover The Enchanting Circle of Rocks with Majestic Vertical Stone Stacks
+10. Circular Rock Bed with Vertical Stone Stacks

 Why limit yourself to plain old flat stones?
 Consider creating a cool circular rock display with tall vertical stacks – it’s sure to grab attention!
 The standing stones add some extra flair and pizzazz.
 Sprinkle some small pebbles around the stacks for a nice touch of contrast.